mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Reduce Operational Costs"
 	subTitle="Eliminate Human Errors, Standardize Reporting"
-	text="Human errors and inefficiencies can destroy your margins.
-Inappropriate shutdowns.
-Mis-entered coordinates.
+	text="Human errors and inefficiencies can destroy your margins: Inappropriate shutdowns, Mis-entered coordinates, Erroneous calculations, the opportunities for error are broad.
 Mysticetus technology catches and fixes PSO errors as they happen.
 Mysticetus prevents unnecessary shutdowns and costly delays while saving expensive post operation QA burdens.
 Manage and generate repeatable, consistent, and publication-ready reports in seconds - not hours/days.
 Mysticetus reporting eliminates expensive dependencies on GIS services.
 Reduce your operational costs and increase your ability to compete.
 Free up your employees to grow your business." image="mysticetus-reporting.png"
 	buttonText="Learn more"
 	buttonLink="/feature/reporting/"